 - 250 g / 2 cups all-purpose flour

 - 200 g / 7 ounces semisweet chocolate

-- Line your springform pan (any size works I used a 24 cm / 9-inch springform pan) with parchment paper.
+- Line your springform pan (24 cm / 9-inch springform pan or similar) with parchment paper.
 Put your oven rack to the lower level and turn your oven broiler (grill) to low or step 1.

 - In a separate bowl beat the egg white until very stiff and gently fold into batter.

 - Spread evenly about 3 to 4 tablespoons of the batter over the bottom of our springform and broil it for about 3 minutes.
 Depending on your oven it will take a little more or less than 3 minutes to get a nice golden top.

 - Continue spreading 3 to 4 tablespoons of the batter over the previous layer and so on... until no batter is left.
 Let cool.

 - For the chocolate cover melt the chocolate in a double boiler or in your microwave, stir in the Nutella and spread evenly over the Baumkuchen.